Classmate PC: Latin America

 In Latin America, contingent upon the receipt of sufficient international fund monies, the Mexican and Brazilian governments are evaluating whether to buy Intel's or the OLPC's laptop.
 Regardless of the hardware chosen, the Brazilian government announced that it would use the Linux operating system.
 It has been confirmed that Intel will be shipping the laptops with Mandriva Linux, Discovery 2007 edition as well as the Classmate 2.0 Linux distribution by the Brazilian company Metasys.

 In 2008 the Venezuelan government ordered one million Classmates from Portugal, one of several bilateral deals that Portuguese officials valued at more than US$3 billion.

 Oscar Clarke, president of Intel of Brasil, delivered thirty production units to the Brazilian Ministry of Education (MEC), for evaluation by SERPRO (Federal Data Processing Service of Brazil).

 It is currently available in Argentina made by 10 different brands of manufacturers with OS like Linux Rxart and Windows also in Paraguay through HITECER S.A - TROVATO CISA GROUP with Rxart Linux by the Argentinian company Pixart.
 About the end of 2009, Argentina's government planned to give all the public high school students one of these netbooks in this edition Rxart Linux.
 US$740 million will be used to give all public schools routers and infrastructure to reduce the digital gap around the country.

 In 2011, Mexico retracted its bid to buy several million Classmate PCs and instead selected a specialized variant of the Mexican-built Lanix LT laptop series running Windows 7 and Linux Rxart to equip students in 16,000 schools across the country.

+In Panama, in 2011 and 2012 during the presidency of Ricardo Martinelli, the government via the ministry of education (MEDUCA) purchased around 93 thousand Intel Classmate PCs from Intel, made by portuguese company Magalhaes/JP Sa Couto and branded as Balboa.